Health

 Lion’s mane tea is loaded with plant compounds that may actually make your brain feel younger.
 Your favorite version of yourself—the one who wakes up energized, remembers every appointment, and rarely loses her focus—can come to life with the help of brain-boosting mushroom tea.

-In this article, we’ll cover what mushroom tea is, the five health benefits it possesses, and how to make it.
+In this article, we’ll cover what mushroom tea is and the five potential health benefits it possesses.

 So, What Is Mushroom Tea?